luolsph/academic-kickstart/content/home/experience.md

   company_url = ""
   location = "Iowa City, Iowa"
   date_start = "2021-08-23"
-  date_end = "2021-12-10"
+  date_end = ""
   description = """
   This course is intended for lower-level undergraduate students.
 The goal is to prepare students with the necessary knowledge and useful skills to tackle real-world data analysis challenges.
 This course will cover basic statistical concepts and computing skills in the field of data science.
 A list of the topics to be covered include:

   * R basics (importing data, data types, sorting and summarizing)
   * data visualization with ggplot2, robust summarises
   * intro to probability, statistical inference, regression models
-  * intro to machine learning (classification, clustering, and prediction).
+  * intro to machine learning (classification, clustering, and prediction)
   """